A Pseudo-Two-Dimensional (P2D) Model for FeS2 Conversion Cathode Batteries: Methods

 \subsubsection{Electrochemical Characterization}

 Two electrode coin cells were assembled using a Celgard H1409 trilayer separator with \SI{80}{\micro L} of \SI{1}{M} \ce{LiFSI} \ce{PYR14TFSI} ionic liquid electrolyte and a \SI{0.5}{in} diameter lithium metal counter electrode.
 The same electrode was used as the reference electrode, and we assumed the plating/stripping overpotential for the lithium metal to be negligible.
-An upper cutoff voltage of \SI{2.4}{V} was applied to avoid the upper conversion reaction in \ce{FeS2}.
+An upper cutoff voltage of \SI{2.4}{V} was applied to avoid the upper conversion reaction in \ce{FeS2} and mitigate polysulfide shuttling and dissolution \cite{Schorr2021}.
 Therefore, the \SIrange{2.4}{1.0}{V} window used in this study captures the lower conversion reaction and intercalation region.
-The discharge rates used in this study (C/20, C/10, and C/5) were based off the full four-electron process capacity of \ce{FeS2} (\SI{894}{mAh/g}) GITT measurements used for OCV extrapolation were obtained using a 20 minute pulse at C/20 followed by a 4 hour rest step from \SIrange{2.4}{1.0}{V}.
+The discharge rates used in this study (C/20 -- \SI{0.34}{mA/cm^2}, C/10 -- \SI{0.67}{mA/cm^2}, and C/5 -- \SI{1.34}{mA/cm^2}) were based off the full four-electron process capacity of \ce{FeS2} (\SI{894}{mAh/g}) GITT measurements used for OCV extrapolation were obtained using a 20 minute pulse at C/20 followed by a 4 hour rest step from \SIrange{2.4}{1.0}{V}.